Shuyib/tool_calling_api/README.md

 NB: The phone numbers are placeholders for the actual phone numbers.
 You need some VRAM to run this project.
-You can get a free VRAM from [here](https://vast.ai/) We recommend 4-8GB of VRAM for this project.
+You can get a free VRAM from [here](https://vast.ai/) We recommend 2-8GB of VRAM for this project.
+It can run on CPU however, I recommend smaller models for this.
-Mistral 7B and llama3.1 8B are the recommended models for this project.
+Mistral 7B, **llama 3.2 3B** and llama3.1 8B are the recommended models for this project.
-Ensure ollamas is installed on your machine and running before running this project.
+Ensure ollama is installed on your laptop/server and running before running this project.
 You can install ollamas from [here](ollama.com)

 ## File structure
 .
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.
 └── utils - This directory contains the utility files for the project.
     ├── __init__.py - This file initializes the utils directory as a package.
     ├── function_call.py - This file contains the code to call a function using LLMs.
     └── send_airtime.py - This file contains the code to send airtime to a phone number.

 ## Installation
 The project uses python 3.12.
 To install the project, follow the steps below: